TrustLLMeu/trustllm-envs/llm-foundry-env/README.md

 ### Quickstart

+This will set up the software stack, preprocess data, and run a training.

 1. SSH onto a GPU-focused supercomputer such as JUWELS Booster for setting up.
 1. `git clone` this repository if it does not exist yet: